 The idea behind this park is that you pay one price to get in, and then you can go on the rides as many times as you want all night.
 There were lots of rides for the younger kids, and a decent amount of rides for older kids and adults.

-But most of the cooler, non-kiddie rides needed an extra ticket that you had to buy inside the park.
-These extra tickets were usually $2 each, but a few were $3 or even $5 per ride.
-There were a number of adult rides that were included in the park pass, so you can enjoy the evening without paying extra.
+They say for 2013/2014, the admission price now includes 90% of the rides/attractions.
+But some of the cooler, need an extra ticket that you had to buy inside the park.
+These extra tickets were usually $2-5 each, per ride.
+There are a number of adult rides that were included in the park pass, so you can enjoy the evening without paying extra.

 Like any carnival, there were loads of games of chance that you could try to win a variety of stuffed animals and other prizes.
 They were a few bucks per play, but I saw a number of people walking around with some big prizes.
 And there were all sorts of other fun things to buy like temporary tattoos, T-shirts and jewelery.